 However, we knew something was up when the two taxis suddenly drove parallel and, through open car windows, the two drivers spoke to each other in Arabic.

-Then there was the feeling in the pit of my stomach as our taxi turned off the main road.
+Then there was a feeling in the pit of my stomach as our taxi turned off the main road.
 I immediately turned my head and breathed a sigh of relief when I saw Jeff’s taxi had also turned.

 After a few minutes, the modern buildings that had surrounded us gave way to this: